Sinclair, Tribune in talks to overcome regulatory hurdles

 NEW YORK (AP) — The Sinclair broadcasting company says it’s in talks with Tribune Media on how to overcome regulatory hurdles to its $3.9 billion deal to buy Tribune’s 42 TV stations.

+The deadline for either party to walk away from the deal is midnight on Wednesday.

-Sinclair CEO Chris Ripley says the companies are working to find approaches that are best for the company, employees and shareholders.
-He made the comments Wednesday as Sinclair reported quarterly financial results.
+Sinclair CEO Chris Ripley said Wednesday morning that the companies are working to find approaches that are best for the company, employees and shareholders.
+He made the comments as Sinclair reported quarterly financial results.

 In July, Federal Communications Commission Chairman Ajit Pai raised concerns about the deal and ordered a hearing.
 Although Sinclair has proposed selling some stations to address potential antitrust concerns, Pai said Sinclair might still be able to operate the stations “in practice, even if not in name.”